 Specialize in a topic that interests you and indicates your specialty to future employers by selecting from a variety of minors.
-With one of our six available minors, you become marketable to employers seeking individuals with an online sociology degree, online economics degree, online political science degree, or online anthropology degree in the private, public, academic, and nonprofit sectors, yet you gain the well-rounded education of a liberal arts degree.
+With one of our seven available minors, you become marketable to employers seeking individuals with an online sociology degree, online economics degree, online political science degree, or online anthropology degree in the private, public, academic, and nonprofit sectors, yet you gain the well-rounded education of a liberal arts degree.
 Because relevant courses apply to both major and minor requirements, a minor can be added without greatly changing your degree plan.

 Courses already taken can apply to a minor regardless of when the minor is added to your student record.
 All minor requirements must be completed prior to graduation.

 Learn about the cross-cultural view of humanity and broadly conceived dimensions of human behavior with an option to focus your studies in anthropology on one or more of the sub-disciplinary divisions such as physical, archaeology, ethnology, or applied anthropology.
 To earn the minor, you must complete 22 credits from the following courses:

 Gain a basic understanding of the functional areas of business while developing the ability to understand the language of business and apply your new knowledge.
 To earn this minor, complete 24 credits from the following courses:

 Note: If you add the business administration minor, a minimum of 30 upper-division major credits must be from the College of Liberal Arts.

 Gain insight into and understanding of current socioeconomic problems in the areas of resource allocation, inflation, unemployment, income distribution, environmental degradation, international trade, and monopoly power to prepare for careers in business management, teaching, government, banking, and public policy.
 To earn the minor, you must complete 21 credits from the following courses: